wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/3-conditionals-and-loops.md

 ![NOTE]
 Pressing the gear icon next to the input field will produce a list of available variables to add to the field; this makes variables easier to handle.
 Press OK to add the Action to the workspace.
-An End If Action is also automatically added, to signify the end of the conditional block of Actions; any Actions added between the If and End If Actions will only be executed if the condition in the If Action is met.
+An End If Action is also automatically added, to signify the end of the conditional block of Actions; any Actions added between the If and End If Actions will only run if the condition in the If Action is met.
 We will add a Write to Excel Worksheet Action to test this.
 If there is no header, we would like to add one:

 ![write to excel worksheet action properties](..\media\write-to-excel-worksheet-action-properties.png)